Toyotsu Chemiplas: A Working Environment that is Worker-Friendly

 Balance between medical care and work

-The occupational health physician, the health nurse, the Human Resources & General Affairs Department, and workplaces will work together to provide support to enable employees to balance medical care and work.
+The occupational health physician, the health nurse, the Human Capital Solutions Department, and workplaces will work together to provide support to enable employees to balance medical care and work.

 Workplace revitalization & work-style reforms